HendrikRoth/node-red-contrib-tankerkoenig/README.md

 <a name="installation_in_a_shell"></a>
 ### In einer Shell
-* Welchsel in das Node-RED Installationsverzeichnis, z.B.: `~/.node-red`
+* Wechsel in das Node-RED Installationsverzeichnis, z.B.: `~/.node-red`
 * Ausführen von `npm install node-red-contrib-tankerkoenig`

 <a name="usage"></a>